The Philippines now grants a free college education to all its citizens.

-This is a good news for incoming and present students of the more or less 112 state universities and colleges.
-Some of the prominent ones are the University of the Philippines and Polytechnic University of the Philippines.
+This is good news for incoming and present students of the more or less 112 state universities and colleges.
+Some of the prominent ones are the University of the Philippines and the Polytechnic University of the Philippines.

 The law granting free college education was signed by the President of the Philippines on August 4, 2017.

 Some members of the cabinet of the Philippine President advised him to veto the bill before it became a law because of the negative effects of a free college education.

 The Disadvantages of free college education, according to one member of the cabinet, are great.

 The funds needed could run to about Php100 billion annually according to the initial estimates to grant free tuition.
 The Estimate was based on 1.7 million students.

 The benefits of free college education outweigh the disadvantages.
 More Filipinos will be able to attend college and finish a course.